-So your perspective really shifted in the years that you're in London.
+So your perspective really shifted in the years that you were in London?
 Yeah.
-Opened up to 30 more than you realized was going on.
+Opened up to pretty more than you realized was going on.
 And then through conversations with Sam and open your eyes to, to various different social issues, managed to create or kind of find a passion, I guess that you didn't know was necessarily there.
-But you're you're really interested in it.
+But you're you're really interested in.